MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

    ![Screenshot of review and finish adding page.](media/device-license-review.jpg "Screenshot of review and finish adding page")

 9. If you selected the **Auto-generate password** option in step 4, make a note of the password.
-You'll need this password to sign in.
+You (and the guide operators) will need this password to sign in.

     ![Screenshot with password highlighted.](media/device-license-password.jpg "Screenshot with password highlighted")